department-of-veterans-affairs/lighthouse-oas-tests/CONTRIBUTING.md

 Include the associated JIRA ticket number so that JIRA hooks will automatically link the two togather.

 - Suggested format: "#Ticket Number#/ #Short description#"
-- Example: "API-1231/ Enhancement to test functionality"
+- Example: "API-1231/ Enhancement to test functionality".